-Updates to the stormwater fees calculations include:
+Updates to the stormwater fee calculations include:

-- Decrease in the number of developable acres by land use type. - Updated costs for the stormwater capital improvement plan.
+- decrease in the number of developable acres by land use type - updated costs for the stormwater capital improvement plan

 Single family and multifamily development impact fees are per dwelling unit.
 Units for commercial (retail/office) development are per 1,000 square feet of building space.